19hours/sg-statutes/Acts/Legal Profession Act.md

 (s) to provide for the form and manner in which registers of approvals of the Attorney-General under section 130L are to be kept;

-(t) to provide for the issuance and amendment of licences, certificates of registration, certificates of approval or certificates of good standing and certified true copies thereof, and for the payment of fees in relation thereto;
+(t) to provide for the issuance and amendment of licences, foreign practitioner certificates, certificates of registration, certificates of approval or certificates of good standing and certified true copies thereof, and for the payment of fees in relation thereto;

 [8/2011 wef 03/05/2011]